SardarBonabi/developer-productivity-causal-inference/README.md

 <div align="center">

-# Does an AI Tool Make Developers More Productive?
+# How Does an AI Product Impact Worker Behavior and Outcome?

 Measuring output, collaboration, and technology adoption to evaluate product value.